-Grilling and deep-frying use higher temperatures that will quickly cook and char the bird on the outside but leave the inside undone or only partially cooked, increasing the risk of foodborne illness.
+Grilling and deep-frying use high temperatures that will quickly cook and char the outside but leave the inside of the bird only partially cooked, increasing the risk of foodborne illness.
 Microwaving also isn't a safe option because it cooks a frozen bird unevenly.

 See more Expert Answers

 - Let's talk turkey: A consumer guide to safely roasting a turkey.
 U.S. Department of Agriculture. http://www.fsis.usda.gov/wps/portal/fsis/topics/food-safety-education/get-answers/food-safety-fact-sheets/poultry-preparation/lets-talk-turkey/CT_Index.
 Accessed Aug.
-5, 2013.
+30, 2016.

 - Turkey: Alternate routes to the table.
 U.S. Department of Agriculture. http://www.fsis.usda.gov/wps/portal/fsis/topics/food-safety-education/get-answers/food-safety-fact-sheets/poultry-preparation/turkey-alternate-routes-to-the-table.
 Accessed Aug.
-5, 2013.
+30, 2016.

 - Zeratsky KA (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Aug.
-5, 2013.
+30, 2016.